295 Reviews & Service Offerings

 All shipping costs of equipment are all transferred to the customer at $20 per package, according to the terms and conditions.
 One bonus is if your credit is not up to par, you can sign up for the yearly plan and pay by certified cheque or money order.

-We found their website to be of poor quality in both its design and its writing.
-They have quite a few plans available all at low, odd prices.
+Gonevoip finds 295.ca website to be of poor quality in both its design and its writing.
+For dial-up, there are two plans available all at low, the regular at $2.95 per month or the Turbo and at $5.90.

 |Web Email Access:|